Let the computer analyze your precision listening skills and improve your pitch retention.

 Usually the exercises just display question marks, as shown in the sample screen below.
 Your task is to listen and then give the correct answer.
 There are usually one or more help buttons, which ease this task.
 However, using these hints buttons lower the possible number of points you can earn for solving the question correctly.
 For illustration purposes the screens in the manual show the notes on the staff.
 After solving a question the answer is also displayed on the screen.

 There are a few exercises where you have to sing the answer.
 The purpose of these exercises is that you learn to hear a single note out of several notes played together.
-If you can hear the note you have to express that note through your vocal chords.
+If you can hear the note you have to express that note through your vocal cords.
 That is like amplifying the sound of a particular note in your head.
 For example the first of these exercises is to sing the lowest note of a triad that you hear.

 To demonstrate the general behavior of the exercises, we display the description of the first lesson from the manual: